-Idaho Administrative Code (IDAPA 58.01.01.567) requires nonattainment and maintenance areas establish an interagency consultation committee on transportation conformity.
-The Interagency Consultation Committee (ICC) approved the assumptions and methodologies employed in the development of the regional emissions analysis in this demonstration on January 9, 2014.
-The approved assumptions and methodologies are listed in Appendices B and C. The roadway project list was approved by the ICC on January 9, 2014.
+Idaho Administrative Code (IDAPA 58.01.01.567) requires nonattainment and maintenance areas establish an Interagency Consultation Committee (ICC) on transportation conformity.
+The Northern Ada County ICC approved the assumptions and methodologies employed in the development of the regional emissions analyses in this demonstration on January 9, 2014.
+The approved assumptions and methodologies are listed in Appendices B and C. The roadway project list was also approved by the ICC on January 9, 2014.
 A complete listing of the ICC requirements can be found in Idaho Administrative Code (IDAPA 58.01.01.563-574).